pcanelas/pcanelas.github.io/_posts/2021-7-21-githubcopilot.md

 The explanation for providing the fitness function is quite more lengthy than the previous ones.
 If you try to provide an incomplete description, ~~and for personal experience~~, the framework will not produce you a good solution for evaluating your fitness.

-## Step 3: Synthesizing the GeneticAlgorithm Class
+## Step 3: Synthesizing the GeneticAlgorithm

 The first concern I had when reading the main procedure was if the Copilot would automatically generate the class?
 The answer for the majority of the time is yes.
 However, there is one point to be careful.
-The system does not know what attributes are needed in this class, so it will either simply generate the ones according to the `init`parameters, or, for some unknown reason, generate +15 garbage attributes.
+The system does not know what attributes are needed in this class, so it will either simply generate the ones according to the `init` parameters, or, for some unknown reason, generate +15 garbage attributes.
 So what typically will happen is, as you are writing the class methods, you will need to add the remaining required attributes by hand.
 ```python
 '''
     Create the Genetic Algorithm class.